Updated: July 20, 2023 - 8 min read

 Did I answer your question/Is this what you wanted to know/Does this clarify your point?

-Let’s finish this article with examples of useful questions belonging to both categories.
+Let’s round up this article with examples of useful questions belonging to both categories.

 Questions to Ask in a Product Management Interview

 Do you have a suitable example to add to the list?
-Drop us a line!
+Let us know.

 These questions are meant to emphasize that you know what you are applying for.
 It might seem absurd to have to do so, but many applicants today fail to show that during the interview.

-I heard that this is the first time that you are expanding the product team.
+I heard that this is the first time that you're expanding the product team.
 What was the main factor involved in this decision?

-I saw on the news that you are launching a new product this Fall.
+I saw on the news that you're launching a new product this Fall.
 How will this affect the team in terms of future expansion?